-- 4.1.1 Although the majority of the surveys were undertaken outwith the main vegetation growing season with exception to the May 2024 survey area, all surveys were able to robustly assess the UKHab habitats and NVC communities present across the survey area of the Proposed Development. - 4.1.2 As would be expected, the Proposed Development passes over upland habitats typical of the landscape; dominated by mire and wet heath habitats which will be classified as Annex 1 Habitats as defined under the EU Council Directive 92/43/EEC on the Conservation of Natural Habitats and of Wild Fauna and Flora.
-Similarly, a number of NVC communities will highlight that these communities have the potential to be reliant on ground water influences and consideration has been given to micrositing any infrastructure away from these locations. - 4.1.3 Consideration more widely is being given to the method of construction of the grid connection to limit impacts to the sensitive peatland habitats present across much of the area.
+- 4.1.1 Although the majority of the surveys were undertaken outwith the main vegetation growing season with exception, all surveys were able to robustly assess the UKHab habitats and NVC communities present across the survey area of the Proposed Development. - 4.1.2 As would be expected, the Proposed Development passes over upland habitats typical of the landscape; dominated by mire and wet heath habitats which will be classified as Annex 1 Habitats as defined under the EU Council Directive 92/43/EEC on the Conservation of Natural Habitats and of Wild Fauna and Flora.
+Similarly, a number of NVC communities have highlighted that there is the potential for a number of habitats present to be reliant on ground water influences and consideration has been given to siting infrastructure away from these locations during the routeing process. - 4.1.3 Consideration more widely is given to the method of construction of the grid connection to limit impacts to the sensitive peatland habitats present across much of the area.
 These include methods of access to tower locations and areas that would be required and reinstated post construction of the Proposed Development, to limit habitat loss and degradation. - 4.1.4 Habitats of particular value and sensitivity have been identified by their inclusion on Annex I of the EU Habitats Directive (European Union, 2022), their status as potential GWDTEs according to SEPA (2017) and their inclusion on the SBL (NatureScot, 2020) together with an overall assessment of their replaceability and sensitivity based on professional judgement.
 The most valuable habitat types within the survey area are shown in Table 2.